MPCP Ecosystem

 For many deployments the policy authority will be embedded directly in an existing platform (an AI agent platform, an enterprise IAM system, a crypto wallet provider) rather than deployed as a standalone service.
 The mpcp-policy-authority repository is a ready-to-deploy reference implementation of this role.

-mpcp-wallet-sdk — the wallet / agent SDK
+mpcp-gateway-client — the agent / automation SDK

-- Event hooks —
+- Session lifecycle —

 Integration flow